Learning Log: Tracking Daily Progress

 I think that my workflow for publishing my daily learning log is such: Use my notebook to jot down ‘live’ notes as I read/watch/interact with things and then refine this into articles published on my main blog.
 This is pretty fast so far, but as I find that I write faster in Markdown I may start questioning why I switched over to WordPress to begin with… ¯\_(ツ)_/¯

 Note: Pasting in the ascii for that shrug emoji required a lot of Markdown escape characters… Probably going to make an Atom snippet for that if I find myself often shrugging as I type.

 Note 2: Publishing my livenotes is a safety net incase I don’t refine into an article!

 I’ve been meaning to revisit this blogpost for quite awhile.
-Benn Jordan (The Flashbulb) has been one of my favorite musicians for awhile and I’ve always been inspired by his rapid adoption of new technology.
+Benn Jordan (The Flashbulb) is one of my favorite musicians and his rapid adoption of new technology is a source of inspiration.
 A few months ago I saw him post about exploring TensorFlow and using his compositions for the dataset.

 I’ve recently become interested in machine learning/deep learning as related to arts and music, so I thought I’d revisit this!

 “After all, there is no real push to innovate anymore.
 In the early days of the DAW, there was a climb to support more tracks, sample more realistically, and match, in hopes to replace, the reverbs and tones of expensive rack gear.”

 - I completely understand this sentiment.
 When I started exploring music technology there was a lot of hacking involved to get software correctly configured (particularly Logic Pro!)
 I credit much of my technological problem solving skills to my early explorations with music technology!